fastify/fastify-snippet/README.md

 Feel free to open an issue if you have suggestion o new ideas to improve this snippet!

+## How to test

+From VSCODE you can run the `Extension` launcher to test your snippet inside an headless VSCODE instance.

 ## How to release

 First, you must be added into the [Fastify publisher](https://marketplace.visualstudio.com/manage/publishers/fastify) to complete succesfully these steps.